harmony-eu/scan_merger_2/README.md

 Converts two messages of type `sensor_msgs/msg/LaserScan` from topics `front_scan` and `rear_scan` into a single laser scan of the same type, published under topic `scan` and/or a point cloud of type `sensor_msgs/msg/PointCloud2`, published under topic `pcl`.

 ## Acknowledgements
-The code in this repository is essentially a ROS2 port (limited to the scan_merger node) of the code in [https://github.com/jk-ethz/obstacle_detector](https://github.com/jk-ethz/obstacle_detector), which itself is a fork of [https://github.com/tysik/obstacle_detector](https://github.com/tysik/obstacle_detector).
+The code in this repository forked from [https://github.com/giuschio/scan_merger_2](https://github.com/giuschio/scan_merger_2).
+It is essentially a ROS2 port (limited to the scan_merger node) of the code in [https://github.com/jk-ethz/obstacle_detector](https://github.com/jk-ethz/obstacle_detector), which itself is a fork of [https://github.com/tysik/obstacle_detector](https://github.com/tysik/obstacle_detector).
 You can find the original LICENSE [here](/ORIGINAL_LICENSE).

 ## Laser scan merger node description and parameters